 I began bringing up adoption to Shane again.
 This time was different.
 God began opening doors.

 We met THE social worker we wanted to work with.
 We had a super supportive church family that helped us to fundraise to offset the cost of adoption.
 We were moving forward excited to grow our family.
 Our agency required us to make a family profile book with information and photos of our family.
-We had finally completed that and all necessary paperwork and were active with our agency in October 2013.
+We had finally completed that and all the necessary paperwork and were active with our agency in October 2013.

 We received word in March 2014 that there was a possible situation for us.
 The way the agency works is they ask if you are open to a situation and then if you are, your profile book is shown to the birth family.
 The birth family will then choose a family.
 We were open to the situation and our book was going to be shown in a couple of days to the birth family.
-Talk about nerve racking!
+Talk about nerve-racking!

 We got word from our social worker the day after our book was shown that our family was CHOSEN!

 There was a baby boy whose due date was April 6th.
 One day shy of Gavin's birthday!
 A match meeting was scheduled for a couple of weeks later.
 It was a whirlwind of events.
 I'll never forget meeting Melanie and some of her family for the very first time.
 She was seriously the cutest pregnant person I had ever seen!
 As we sat there with our social workers who facilitated the conversation it came to the hospital plan.
 Melanie shared that she wanted me in the room for delivery....WHAT??
 I didn't even know that was a possibility!
 She mentioned the hospital she would deliver at.
-Well that's where I had delivered Gavin.
+Well, that's where I had delivered Gavin.
 To make conversation, I asked, "Who's your doctor?"
 She answered, "Dr._______!!!!!"
 She had the same OB-GYN as ME!
 The room got loud as all of the agency workers were as surprised as we were.
 They had never heard of this happening!
 It got even more amazing when Melanie invited us to her weekly appointments until she delivered.
 I couldn't wait to see the look on my (our) doctor's face when he walked in the room the next week!
 He was absolutely shocked!
 Our agency only services birth & adoptive families in MO.
 So out of all of the birth moms in MO and all of the OB-GYN's in MO ours just happened to have the same doctor!
 God was writing our story all along and it's more beautiful than anything I could have ever dreamt on my own.
 We continued over the next few weeks to go to her appointments and tried to do lunch or anything to begin to get to know each other more.
-We texted almost daily and began investing into getting to know each other.
+We texted almost daily and began investing in getting to know each other.

 We both desired an open adoption but what that looked like I don't think either of us knew.
 We both had hopes but could they be a reality?